Killkase42/Metal-melting-Furnace/README.md

 Disadvantages
 - Torch was cumbersome to light and position
-- Shape of gas inlet led to inefficient burning
+- Shape of gas inlet led to inefficient burning (adapter pipe with differing diameter)
-- Position of gas inlet led to inefficient gas flow and chamber heating
+- Position of gas inlet led to inefficient gas flow and chamber heating (facing straight towards crucible rather than to the side)
 - Chamber insulation and cover were not optimised and degraded over time
 - Insulation was lighter and thinner than first prototype, but still heavy